Ettington Park Hotel

-Ettington Park, Ettington, Warwickshire, England is a 19th-century country house with earlier origins.
+Ettington Park, in Ettington, Warwickshire, England, is a 19th-century country house with earlier origins.
 The historic home of the Shirley family, whose ownership dates from the time of the Domesday Book, the house was remodelled between 1858 and 1862 for Evelyn Shirley.
 Shirley's architect was John Prichard, although the involvement of Prichard's long-time partner John Pollard Seddon is disputed.
 The Grade I listed building, described by Chris Pickford and Nikolaus Pevsner as "the most important and impressive High Victorian house in the county", is now a hotel.

 History

 The site was occupied by a manor house for several centuries before the construction of the current building.
 Before the reign of Henry III, the nearby estate of Lower Ettington was the principal seat of the Ferrers family, who later moved their seat to Shirley, Derbyshire.
 In earlier centuries, the grounds were a deerpark.
 According to Alice Dryden:

 Sir Ralph Shirley leased the manor in 1509 to John and Agnes Underhill, for a term of 80 years.
 His son, Francis, made another lease for a term of 100 years to the same family in 1541, the lease ending in 1641.
 During Francis Shirley's time the manor house may have been rebuilt, or at least modernised.
 The lease of Ettington came to an end in 1641 in the lifetime of Sir Charles Shirley, who entered into possession of it in 1642.
 Extensive repairs occurred under him; a large part of the building was taken down and a smaller one constructed with the original materials.
 About 1740, and again in 1767, additions were made by George Shirley.
 His grandson, Evelyn John Shirley, made alterations in 1824.
 It was restored by John Prichard for Evelyn Shirley in 1858–63, in the advanced Early English Style.

 Now run as a hotel, it belongs to the Handpicked Hotels Group.